How to Enable Linux on Windows 11 and 10 (WSL 2)

 As mentioned earlier WSL 2 has several advantages over WSL 1, so, you might want to upgrade your WSL 1 Linux to WSL 2.

-• For upgrading to WSL 2, you also need to enable Virtual Machine Platform from Windows Features just liked we did in Step 1 of previous section.
+• For upgrading to WSL 2, you also need to enable Virtual Machine Platform from Windows Features just like we did in Step 1 of the previous section.
 After that, restart your PC.

 wsl --set-default-version 2